 • Post Image

-JOIN MAIN YARN
+PROVISIONAL CAST ON: JOIN MAIN YARN

 Provisional Cast On: One-Step Method | Purl Soho

 At this point, you’ll be joining the main yarn and beginning to knit.
 Some patterns, like our Dumpling Bag, for example, might ask you to leave a certain-length tail when you join the main yarn, so it’s a good time to refer back to your pattern to check.
-To begin knitting, simply grab your main yarn, and starting at the chain end, knit directly into the stitches on the needle.
+To begin knitting, simply grab your main yarn, and starting at the provisional cast on chain end, knit directly into the stitches on the needle.
 Just pretend that the scrap yarn stitches are regular cast-on stitches and knit away to the end of the row!

-WORKING IN THE ROUND
+PROVISIONAL CAST ON: WORKING IN THE ROUND

 • Post Image